brandur/sorg/content/nanoglyphs/043-rails-world-2025.md

 image_url = "/photographs/nanoglyphs/043-rails-world-2025/globe@2x.jpg"
 published_at = 2025-09-21T09:26:42-07:00
-title = "Rails World 2025, the Event Horizon, the Ruby Embassy" hook = "A visit to Amsterdam for Rails World 2025.
-CI loops measured in days and why to make sure that CI can run locally.
-A visit to the Ruby Embassy at Beurs van Berlage."
+title = "Rails World 2025, the Event Horizon, the Ruby Embassy" hook = "A visit to Amsterdam for Rails World 2025, CI loops measured in days + why to make sure that CI can run locally, and a visit to the Ruby Embassy at Beurs van Berlage."
 +++

 Readers --